 02 of 05

-Semi-rigid metal (usually aluminum) duct is flexible and similar to foil ducting but quite a bit more rigid.
-Like foil duct, semi-rigid is used only for transition ducting and should not be concealed in walls or floors.
-It is typically installed with clamps.
-Although semi-rigid metal duct is often stronger and has a smoother interior (catches less lint) than foil duct, it is more common to find listed foil duct than listed semi-rigid.
+Semi-rigid metal (usually aluminum) duct tubing is flexible and similar to foil tubing but quite a bit more rigid.
+Like foil duct tubing, semi-rigid duct tubing should be used only for the transition ducting running from the dryer outlet to the main duct, and it cannot be concealed in walls or floors.
+It is typically installed with clamps, which make it easier to remove for cleaning.
+Semi-rigid metal duct is often stronger and has a smoother interior (catches less lint) than foil duct.

 03 of 05

-Slim duct sometimes called periscope duct, or known by the brands Tite-Fit or Skinny Duct, is a telescoping rigid aluminum duct designed for transition ducting in tight spaces.
-It has a wide rectangular shape except for the two ends where it connects to the dryer and the vent outlet.
+Slim duct, sometimes called a periscope duct, is a telescoping rigid aluminum tubing used to make transition ducting in tight spaces.
+It has a wide rectangular shape except for the two ends where it connects to the dryer and the vent outlet, which have round collars.
 It allows you to push the dryer very close to the wall.
-This can be a great space-saver as long as the dryer and the vent are close together.
-Most slim ducts can be adjusted from about 27 inches to about 48 inches... in length.
+This can be a great space-saver as long as the dryer and the exhaust vent hood are close together.
+Most slim ducts can be adjusted from about 27 inches to about 48 inches in length.
 It is also adaptable to vertical, horizontal, and diagonal installations.

 04 of 05

-Rigid metal duct is the only suitable duct material for concealed duct installations; that is, the portion of the duct run inside walls, floors, or other areas where the duct is not fully visible.
+Rigid metal duct is the only suitable duct material for concealed duct installations— that is, ductwork that runs inside walls, floors, or other enclosed areas.
 Available in aluminum and galvanized steel, rigid metal duct is very smooth on its interior, so air flows through with little friction, and it catches the least amount of lint of any duct material.
-Because rigid duct cannot be bent, it is assembled with elbow fittings that allow the duct to turn 45 or...
-90 degrees, depending on the type of elbow.

 05 of 05